the embodiment of positive non-conformity

 02/ To abolish the competitive grading system, along with other extrinsic rewards, in mainstream education

 I reached my peak of physical health partly in order to relieve the stress of grades - so that I could concentrate on REAL learning - and I studied the negative effects that grades have on less-abled students and also on students that get the highest grades.
-By producing a series of deliberately poor pieces of work, and by developing a wide variety of interests and skills despite the system's attempts to make me specialise in one particular discipline, it made me stand out as an INTRINSICALLY motivated student who wanted to actually learn, rather than to mindlessly pursue a particular number on a piece of paper.
+By producing a series of deliberately poor pieces of work whilst simultaneously developing a wide variety of interests and skills, despite the system's attempts to make me specialise in one particular discipline, I stood out as an INTRINSICALLY motivated student who wanted to actually learn, rather than to mindlessly pursue a particular number on a piece of paper.
 It gave me the opportunity to explore, to experiment, to think, and to learn, all in my own time and at my own NATURAL pace.

 03/ To make Unschooling the norm rather than the exception